 By Road: Kedarnath of Uttarakhand is well connected to New Delhi and Dehradun by bus services.
 If coming via national capital (New Delhi), bus service till Dehradun is good option.
 New Delhi and Dehradun is some 260 KMS apart.
 After reaching Dehradun, one can take bus service or taxi to reach Kedarnath which is 240 KMS from Dehradun.
 Another option is to reach via Haridwar which is 125 KMS from Kedarnath.

 By Train: There are numerous trains to reach Haridwar from different parts of India.
 There is no railway station at Kedarnath.
 Rishikesh is nearest railway station to Kedarnath which is some 105 KMS away.
 From Rishikesh, one can take bus to Gaurikund.
 Hiring a cab from Rishikesh is best option to reach Kedarnath if you want to travel at leisure and conveniently.
-Click here to check list of trains between New Delhi and Haridwar.
+Click here to check New Delhi to Haridwar trains.